 At the secondary socket, mirrors and tubes will be attached to the telescope structure and the f/15 module.
-The goal is for these structures to be attached in such a manner that they will not interfere with the installation and removal of the f/15 module.
-It is more likely that some tube structure will require additional handling.
+This will be done such that they will not interfere with the installation and removal of the f/15 module.
+A removable section is included to allow disconnection when the secondary module is removed from the telescope for servicing as shown in Figure 15.
+This section will be removed and the ends capped to maintain cleanliness.